MEYERLAND PLAZA

 Inline stores included W.T.
 Grant, Mading's Drugs, Thom McAn Shoes, Palais Royal, a (32,000 square foot) F.W.
 Woolworth and (27,300 square foot) Henke & Pillot supermarket.
 "Henke's," a subsidiary of Cincinnati-based Kroger, was rebranded by Kroger in 1966.

-The mall's first movie house, the General Cinema Corporation Meyerland Cinema I & II, opened April 14, 1965.
+The mall's first movie house, the General Cinema Corporation Meyerland Cinema I & II, opened on April 14, 1965.
 It was a freestanding structure, located in the southwest parking area, and was identical to GCC twin cinemas opened simultaneously at the GULFGATE and NORTHLINE malls.
 It was reconfigured as the Meyerland Cinema I-II-III in 1978.

 Shopping venues in the vicinity of MEYERLAND PLAZA included SHARPSTOWN CENTER (1961) {1.9 miles northwest, in Houston} and WESTWOOD MALL (1975-1998) {4.6 miles southwest, in Houston}.
 Although only 3.3 miles north, the GALLERIA complex (1970) was so upscale that it provided no commercial competition for MEYERLAND PLAZA.